 If you can’t open a foreign bank account, or if you have difficulty sending money overseas because of your location, you could instead open a bitcoin account – instantly.
 You won’t need anyone’s permission to do this – in fact, no one can ever stop you from receiving bitcoin, regardless of whether you are in North Dakota or North Korea (although I hear the Internet isn’t great in North Korea, so if you’re there, you’re probably not reading this article).

-Beyond bitcoin, there are numerous other cryptocurrencies that are also worth exploring.
+Beyond Bitcoin, there are numerous other cryptocurrencies that are also worth exploring.
 DASH – digital cash – is one that we are particularly bullish on.
-You can compare cryptocurrencies, exchanges and wallets at our free tool: Cryptochi.com.
+You can compare cryptocurrencies, exchanges, and wallets to our free tool: Cryptochi.com.

 8. Hold cash